Who should consider earning a Master’s in Supply Chain Analytics? What are the job placement perspective after graduating from this program?

 Can the program be completed online?

-No, there are options to take a few online courses when necessary, but the majority of this program in onsite at Rutgers-New Brunswick (Livingston campus).
+No, there are options to take a few online courses when necessary, but most courses in this program are offered onsite at Rutgers-New Brunswick (Livingston campus).
+Selected courses are also available at Rutgers-Newark campus.

 How many total credits will be needed to graduate?